 We’ll share more about these events and stories on our social media channels, but I wanted to take a second to talk about how we’re making diversity less of a phrase and more of the norm.

-Here are three ways to diversify your own diversity initiatives:
+Here are three ways to diversify your own diversity and inclusion ideas:

 Been told to look into diversity so your company can tick the box and claim to be a diverse employer?